reivaxy/aquaMonitor/roadMap.md

 #V2.0
 - Connects to home wifi network
 - Logs all measures to external website
+- expose a webApp allowing to see all data, and edit settings

 #V3.0
 - Creates own private wifi network